2-Week Vietnam and Cambodia Tour Itinerary: My Unforgettable Journey

 Day 12: Phnom Penh – City Discovery

-From Chau Doc, Vietnam, I took a fast boat up the Bassac, the largest arm of the Mekong, to Phnom Penh, the capital of Cambodia.
-After 5 hours of navigation, I arrived in the kingdom of Cambodia!
-I devoted my afternoon to discovering the dazzling Royal Palace, built in the mid-19th century, which is a wonderful example of Khmer architecture, including the superb Silver Pagoda housing many national treasures.
+I took the speedboat up the Bassac, the largest arm of the Mekong, from Chau Doc in Vietnam to Phnom Penh, the capital of Cambodia.
+After 5 hours of sailing, I strolled about the glimmering Royal Palace from the mid-19th century, a splendid monument of Khmer architecture, including the magnificent Silver Pagoda that houses many national treasures.

 Day 13-14: Siem Reap – Discovering Angkor’s Treasures